RhysAlfShaw/intro-to-open-llms/presentation.typ

 #slide(title: "Open Source Language Models")[
-  - Models with open arhitecture and Available weights youcan download.
+  - Models with open arhitecture and Available weights you can download.
   - these are made avalible though sites like huggingface.
   - Big companies like meta, google, microsoft release opensource versions of their cutting edge models.
   - These range in size from millions to 0.1 Trillion parameters in size.